RedApparat/FaceDetector/README.md

 ## Set up

-Add dependency to your `build.grade`
+Add dependency to your `build.gradle`

 ```groovy
 repositories {